sixeyed/docker-kube-workshop/part-3.md

 RBAC is applied in UCP by creating a **grant**, which defines how much access a subject has to a set of resources.

-The subject is a user or a team.
+The subject is a user, a team or a service account.
 The access is defined in a **role**.
 The resources are defined in a **collection**.

 You'll create grants and roles in UCP to give the test team the access they need.
+Start by navigating to _User Managment...Grants_ in UCP and click _Create Grant_:

 ![](img/part-3/ucp-grants-create-grant.jpg)

+This grant will be for view-only access to the new Kubernetes namespace.
+Clicl _Namespaces_ and select `hybrid-app`:

 ![](img/part-3/ucp-grant-namespace.jpg)

+Now load the _Roles_ tab and select the built-in role `View Only`:

 ![](img/part-3/ucp-grant-namespace-2.jpg)

+Finally select the _Subjects_ tab to choose who this applies to.
+Select _Organizations_ and the `dockersamples` organization, and then the `testers` team:

 ![](img/part-3/ucp-grant-namespace-3.jpg)

 Click _Create_.
+Now users in the test team have acces to view any resources in the Kuberetes namespace, but they cannot edit them.

-View only is a custom role, can also create your own for fine-grained permissions.
+`View Only` is a built-in role in UCP, and you can also create your own custom roles for fine-grained permissions.

+In the _Organizations and Teams...Roles_ tab, click _Create Role_:

 ![](img/part-3/ucp-roles-create-role.jpg)

+Give the custom role a name of `Node Manager`:

 ![](img/part-3/ucp-roles-create-role-2.jpg)

+And in the _Operations_ tab scroll down through the available options and select `All Node operations`:

 ![](img/part-3/ucp-roles-create-role-3.jpg)

 Click _Create_.
+This role now has access to do any read and write operations on any node.

+> This is a very powerful role...

-Now add a grant for the new role to the testers team:
+Now add a grant for the new role to the testers team.
+In the _Resource Sets_ tab, click _Collections_ which gives you access to all the swarm and cluster resources.
+Select `Swarm` and then `System`:

-* swarm...system

 ![](img/part-3/ucp-grant-system.jpg)

+All the nodes in the cluster belong to the `System` cvollection by default.
+You can create custom collections and stripe your cluster in different ways if you need to.

+In the _Roles_ tab, select the new `Node Manager` role:

 ![](img/part-3/ucp-grant-system-2.jpg)

+And in the _Subjects_ tab select the `dockersamples` organization and the `testers` team:

 ![](img/part-3/ucp-grant-namespace-3.jpg)

-Now testers have permissions:
+Click _Create_ and now the test team have the permissions they need.
+Open _User Management...Grants_, and you'll see those grants for the `testers` team:

 ![](img/part-3/ucp-grants-testers.jpg)